SAKETH11111/MoML-CA/moml/README.md

 - **Molecular Graph Generation**: Generate graph representations of molecules with configurable features
 - **Graph Hierarchies**: Build hierarchical molecular graphs for coarse-grained modeling
 - **Feature Engineering**: Extract meaningful chemical and physical features from molecular structures
+- **Model Training**: Comprehensive training utilities with callbacks and monitoring
+- **Prediction Pipeline**: End-to-end pipeline for making predictions on new molecules
+- **Visualization**: Tools for visualizing molecular graphs and model attention

 ## Architecture